ItsChinchi/Crystal-Collector/README.md

 - Dynamic lighting system
 - Level design with custom layout
 - Timeline-based animations
-- Modular scpripting architecture using Macros and Macro Libraries
+- Modular Blueprint architecture using Macros and Macro Libraries
-- Level reloads when the player loses

 ## 🧠 Concepts Applied
+- Blueprint Actors and Pawns
 - Variable creation and exposure to editor
 - Player Controller and Pawn Possession
 - Apply Damage system
 - Timelines for smooth animations
 - Encapsulation with Macros and Macro Libraries

+## 🛠 Built With
+- Unreal Engine 5
+- Blueprints

 ## 📸 Screenshots